loiccattani/Nodes/readme.md

 Releases tagged *R_x* are not meant to be any kind of incremental versionning to the playground as a whole.
 Instead they are milestones to interesting behaviors.

+## R_5

+Added visible velocity vector to nodes.
+And got rid of mass and color randomization.

 ## R_4

 Randomized nodes mass and radius.